cmdcolin/cmdcolin.github.io/site/projects/index.md

 title: Personal projects
 ---

 ## Work

 I am currently working for UC Berkeley on the <a href="https://jbrowse.org">JBrowse</a> project.
 I am working on developing visualizations that are relevant for cancer researchers such as structural variant views of next generation sequencing.
-I created the paired-end sequencing views for JBrowse 1 and am working on redeveloping JBrowse 2 using ReactJS currently
+We are currently working on redeveloping JBrowse 2 using ReactJS currently.

+JBrowse 2 homepage <a href="https://jbrowse.org/jb2">https://jbrowse.org/jb2</a>

 Past: